 The new 20-inch Lightweight Carbon Black wheels ride on Pirelli 305/35ZR20 tires, giving the car more tread where the rubber meets the road.

-The 2021 Dodge Charger SRT Hellcat Redeye can be ordered this fall.
+The 2021 Dodge Charger SRT Hellcat Redeye can be ordered from September starting at $103,545.
 It will start arriving at dealerships early next year.
+A six-figure Dodge sedan?
+We bet you never saw that coming!